ping/instagram_private_api/.github/ISSUE_TEMPLATE.md

 - You will be asked some questions and requested to provide some information, please read them **carefully** and answer completely.
 - Put an `x` into all the boxes [ ] relevant to your issue (like so [x]).
 - Use the *Preview* tab to see how your issue will actually look like.
+- Issues about reverse engineering is out of scope and will be closed without response.

 ---